ietf-wg-ppm/draft-ietf-ppm-dap-taskprov/draft-ietf-ppm-dap-taskprov.md

 This document specifies a mechanism for provisioning DAP tasks that is built on top of the task configuration definition in {{Section 4.2 of !DAP}}.
 Its chief design goal is to make task configuration completely in-band, via HTTP request headers.
-Long-level cryptographic assets, such as HPKE configurations
+Long-lived cryptographic assets, such as HPKE configurations
 {{?RFC9180}} and VDAF verification keys {{Section 5.2 of !VDAF}}, are presumed to be established out-of-band.
 Accordingly, this document specifies a mechanism for deriving a per-task verification key from a pre-shared secret in a manner